VazkiiMods/Botania/doc/future-version-notes.md

 * Minecraft and NeoForge switched to JSpecify annotations
   * migration may need to be done manually, if we decide to switch from JetBrains annotations
   * This only covers nullability!
+* environment attributes are a thing now, which we might be able to use to specify which dimensions provide the pure version of ender essence

 ### 26.1 ("Tiny Takeover")
 * Java 25